hosuaa/tech258_python/apis/README.md

 There are 4 different kinds of API architectures:
 1. **SOAP**:
 SOAP stands for Simple Object Access Protocol, where the client and server exchange messages using XML.<br>
-While outdated, SOAP is still sometimes used since compared to REST, SOAP is Language, platform, and transport independent (REST requires use of HTTP) Works well in distributed enterprise environments (REST assumes direct point-to-point communication).
+While outdated, SOAP is still sometimes used since compared to REST, SOAP is language, platform, and transport independent (REST requires use of HTTP) Works well in distributed enterprise environments (REST assumes direct point-to-point communication).
 For example, SOAP is used in bank transfers.
 2. **RPC**:
 RPC stands for Remote Procedure Call, where the client completes a function on the server and the server sends the output back to the client.<br>
 RPC allows developers to call remote functions in external servers as if they were local to their software.
 For example, you can add chat functionality to your application by remotely calling messaging functions on another chat application.